Monthly Competition Sections

 Minimalism – Less is More.
 Use a minimal number of elements such as colour, shape, line and texture to create a striking image

 Nightscapes – Scape photography at night, usually including stars or other interesting subjects using artificial light, long exposure or both - taken between dusk and dawn.
-Astrophotography will need to include a scape – landscape, seascape, urbanscape, cityscape, geoscape, etc.
+Astrophotography will need to include a scape – landscape, seascape, urbanscape, cityscape, geoscape, etc. Scape is an image featuring an expansive view without any subject dominating the scene.

 Nature Up Close – Close-up and macro Nature photography.
 Nature photography is restricted to the use of the photographic process to depict all branches of natural history, except anthropology and archaeology, in such a fashion that a well-informed person will be able to identify the subject material and certify its honest presentation.
 See Nature definition below, including the 8 page APS interpretation.